vbookshelf/Thumb-Drive-App/README.md

 - Installation doesn't require an internet connection
 - Double-click a file to install and run
 - App runs completely offline
-- Entire app can be shared on a thumb-drive, via AirDrop or over a local network
+- Entire app can be shared on a thumb-drive or via AirDrop

 <br>